 Significant Building Types In Roman Architecture:

 Amphitheaters are the major types of buildings constructed by Romans.
-Most of them are preserved (over 200 are known) are used for contests for armed combatants, public displays, meetings, and bullfights.
-The Colosseum and the amphitheater of Pompeii are the finest examples of the impressive architecture of Romans which we can still see even if the part of the buildings fell into disrepair.
+Most of them are preserved (over 200 are known) and are used for contests for armed combatants, public displays, meetings, and bullfights.
+The Colosseum and the amphitheater of Pompeii are the finest examples of the impressive architecture of the Romans which we can still see even if the part of the buildings fell into disrepair.

 They were semicircular, wherein the larger ones were designed for horse racing events, and the smaller ones were designed mainly for footraces and athletics.
 The larger one can accommodate 40,000-60,000 spectators.
 The Amphitheaters were elaborate structures with arcaded facades and decorated with materials like marble, stucco, and statuary.

-The Colosseum – the classical example
+The Colosseum – the Classical Example

 The Colosseum is an oval shape Amphitheatre (189 meters long, 156 meters wide, and 48,5 meters tall) located in the center of the city of Rome.
 The foundation pit with concrete was 167 ft wide and 40 ft deep.
 Concrete and brick were used to build underground areas, whereas wood, bricks, and lighter concrete were used for upper levels.
-The rest of the building was from masonry and the top level of seats were rested on wooden supports.
+The rest of the building was from masonry and the top level of seats rested on wooden supports.